exercism/csharp/exercises/concept/exceptions/.docs/instructions.md

 ## 1. Handle the code that may throw errors within the method Calculate

 The main method for implementation in this task will be the (_static_) `SimpleCalculator.Calculate()` method.
 It takes three arguments.
 The first two arguments are integer numbers on which an operation is going to be conducted.
-The third argument is of type string and for this excercise it is necessary to implement the following operations:
+The third argument is of type string and for this exercise it is necessary to implement the following operations:

 - addition using the `+` string
-- multiplication using the `-` string
+- multiplication using the `*` string
 - division using the `/` string

 ## 2. Handle illegal operations